mattyschell/cscl-subaddress-matched/README.md

 This source table is registered with the geodatabase but is non-spatial with no archiving, no editor tracking, and no daily editing.
 A versioned view exists.

-Script something here later, use ArcCatalog now.

 ## 3. Load the melissa_geocoded_addresses.csv in the same schema

-Using ArcCatalog (4 million records) takes ~2.5 hours.
+Using ArcCatalog to load 4 million records may require several hours.

 ## 4. Insert relevant data into subaddress_src and melissa_geocoded_src